🌟Interference of Light Waves (2026): Easy Concept, Derivation & Applications

 • Common misconceptions that even advanced students fall into.

-📖 What is Interference of Light Waves?
+2. 📖 Interference of Light Waves:

 When two or more light waves meet in space, they do not pass through each other unchanged.
 Instead, their electric field amplitudes add up at every point where they overlap.
 Because of these interactions, the brightness of the light changes instead of staying the same.
 This phenomenon, in which light intensity changes due to the superposition of waves, is called interference.